 Running, cycling and pumping iron add challenges of their own but one of the really tricky disciplines to deliver on is swim tracking.
 Optical heart rate monitors become useless and those GPS satellites can't see you going up and down the lanes of an indoor pool.

-We picked the five most promising fitness tracker candidates, tested them together, tested them on their own and this is what we found.
+We picked the six most promising fitness tracker candidates, tested them together, tested them on their own - and this is what we found.

 Sink or Swim: Sink

-Nice idea but not good enough; the Moov Now promises some fairly in-depth analysis for such an unassuming device but doesn't have the sensors/software harmony to back it up.
+The Moov Now is definitely one of those better options.
+Our Sports Wearable of the Year promises some fairly in-depth analysis for such an unassuming device, but doesn't have the sensors/software harmony to back it up.